pl247/imm-tfcb/README.md

 This simple use case references an Intersight policy bundle here: https://github.com/pl247/tf-intersight-policy-bundle

-If you do not like the defaults that this plan creates, take a look at the policy bundle and feel free to modify them to what you want.
+If you do not like the defaults (IE: MAC and IP pools) that this plan creates, take a look at the policy bundle and feel free to modify them to what you want (see the pools.tf file).
 I am hoping to eventually make them all variables.